imd1005-web-development-winter-2023/assignment-01/README.md

 ## TLDR

-1. Write a report that showcases your website design, describes your client, the users of the website, and the results of guerrilla user testing
+1. Write a report that showcases your website design, describes your client, the users of the website, and the results of a quick guerrilla user testing session.

 ## Description